 Autistic Spectrum Disorders

-When working with a student who has Asperger's Syndrome it is important to remember that they may take language in its most literal sense and comments such as "if you plagiarise, it will cost you an arm and a leg” may be seen as a true statement.
-It is therefore important to use clear language with students and check that you have been understood.
+When working with a student on the autistic spectrum it is important to be aware of the language used as there may be difficulties in interpreting and processing.
+Students may interpret your communication in its most literal sense and comments such as "if you plagiarise, it will cost you an arm and a leg” may be interpreted as a true statement.
+It is therefore important to use clear, unambiguous language with students and check understanding.

-Everyone is unique; however, some people with Asperger's Syndrome may demonstrate the following characteristics:
+Everyone is unique; however, some autistic people may demonstrate the following:

-- May find change difficult to manage and become anxious with sudden change
+- A change to routines can be difficult to manage and sudden change can cause anxiety

-When working with a student who has an Autistic Spectrum Condition it is important to consider the following:
+When working with a student who is autistic it is helpful to consider the following:

 - Use clear, unambiguous language and try to avoid sarcasm, irony and metaphors

 - Learners may avoid eye contact but this does not mean they are not engaging with the learning.

 - Due to the difficulty in relating to other people, one-to-one tutorials may be more appropriate.

 - Learners may find it difficult to adapt to change and should be notified in plenty of time if a room or timetable change occurs.
 Similarly, an unexpected task that requires completion in class may cause anxiety.
 Giving plenty of notice will help to prepare students.